Skip to Content

 5. Volks Electric Railway Line

-This is the worlds oldest electric operating train line.
+This is the world’s oldest electric operating train line.
 The route is from Palace Pier to Black Rock Station near Brighton Marina.
-It is a twelve minute journey but sure to capture your kids imagination!
+It is a twelve-minute journey but it is sure to capture your kid’s imagination!

 6. Brighton Fringe Festival